 This is another natto recipe for those who love it!

-Natto roll is one of the popular sushi rolls and made by filling natto (fermented soybeans) and sushi rice inside a nori sheet before rolling it up like your California Roll.
+The Natto roll is a popular sushi roll made by filling natto (fermented soybeans) and sushi rice inside a nori sheet before rolling it up like your California Roll.

 - This recipe is for you if:

 - You love Japanese natto

 - You want to make natto roll

 Let me show you how to make it.
 If you want to check the recipe, please jump to the recipe card.
 Let's get cooking!

 About This Recipe

 - Japanese classic recipe

 First, let me mention the sushi roll (nori maki in Japanese), a traditional Japanese rice recipe that puts sushi rice and ingredients on a Nori sheet and then rolls it into a cylinder.